-The game officials and the SVAA Board of Directors will enforce all rules in this book.
+The game officials, the Sports Commissioner, and the SVAA Board of Directors will enforce all rules in this book.
 Some rules contain penalties and penalty limits; others do not.
 For those rules that do not contain a penalty, the Sport Commissioner and/or the Board has full authority to impose whatever penalty they deem appropriate for the violation.